 2. Some environmental conditions, such as ocean air, constant humidity, and windblown sand may reduce the lifespan of your outdoor HVAC equipment.

-Do you get yearly inspections for your air conditioner?
+Why are annual inspections important for your air conditioner?

 Like most equipment, regular maintenance and inspection is a small cost that amounts to big savings; and in this case, an air conditioning unit that lasts longer.
 Simple maintenance such as clearing debris from the unit, changing filters, and scheduling annual inspections can add years of dependable service to your cooling system.
 Not to mention, it can optimize your cooling efficiency, reducing monthly utility bills.